Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 These instances are distributed across two subnets within a single Azure VNet:

-This example layout is representative of many small-to-medium Azure environments where internal workloads are kept isolated from the public internet but require selective outgoing access and secure administrative access.
+This reflects common small-to-medium Azure environments where workloads remain private but need selective egress and secure administrative access.

-Start by recording the CIDR block used by your Azure VNet, along with the IP ranges and names of each subnet.
-Within the list of resources in the Resource group, find and select the virtual network.
+Record the CIDR block used by your Azure VNet, along with the IP ranges and names of each subnet.

-From the VNet’s details page, navigate to Address space.
-This page shows the CIDR block and full address space for your VNet.
+2. From the VNet’s details page, navigate to Address space.
+This page shows the CIDR block and full address space for your VNet:

-Next, navigate to Subnets, where you’ll find your VNet subnets and their corresponding CIDR blocks.
+3. Navigate to Subnets, to find your VNet subnets and their corresponding CIDR blocks:

 az network vnet show \